 The second part of that is in your monthly and your weekly plan, you are actually putting time in your schedule and allowing yourself to do it.
 Sometimes we have to move it around a little bit, but by having those deadlines, you start to give yourself an understanding of, okay, I can push it, but not too much.
 It’s ok to move them to next week, but don’t fall into the trap of never taking action because you don’t leave yourself time to do them.
 Interestingly it’s often the case that especially if we’ve procrastinated for months or years, that when you finally do the thing, you find that it really didn’t take you as long as you thought it would.

 Think about those things.
 Put them into your schedule and make time for them.
 Those important non-urgent tasks are the things that will make you love what you do the most and probably move your business forward the most.
-I’m Sierra Bailey with Doers Shakers Makers.
-I come to you every Tuesday with a business tip.
-This week’s tip is to start to listen to those things that you want to be doing, but you don’t seem to give time for and start to make them a priority.
+Start to listen to those things that you want to be doing, but you don’t seem to give time for and start to make them a priority.
 Make that 12-week goal with them, make that monthly goal, put them into your schedule, and get those things done.